 Who Inspires You?

-I'm inspired by strong, beautiful, intelligent, and FABULOUS women who live unapologetic lives that are passionately authentic - like author, actress, comedienne, social media consultant and video blogger Franchesca (Chescaleigh / Chescalocs) Ramsey.
+I'm inspired by strong, beautiful, intelligent, and FABULOUS women who live unapologetic lives that are passionately authentic - like author, actress, comedienne, social media consultant / star, activist, television, and YouTube personality Franchesca (Chescaleigh / Chescalocs) Ramsey.

 Who Inspires You?
 (Part 2)